coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 ## More problems

-Our SDK is a monorepo. _Don't ask._
+Our SDK is a monorepo.

 - The firmware application I am interested in is in a sub folder, but customers often use an _out-of-tree_ development model.